rackerlabs/rackspace-how-to/content/rackspace-email/create-an-spf-policy.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-An **SPF** policy on it's own does not go far in terms of protecting the integrity of your domain's email.
+An SPF policy alone is not enough to protext the integrity of your domain's email.
 In order to create a secure email verification policy, we recommend the following:

-1. Create an **SPF** record policy.
+1. Create an SPF record policy.
 2. [Create a DKIM record](/how-to/enable-dkim-in-the-cloud-office-control-panel).
 3. [Create a DMARC record policy](/how-to/create-a-dmarc-policy).